Introduction: MicroSumo (100g) Competition Robot

 I will not however provide you a full instruction of using every computer programme I used here, because the instruction would be too vast… Maybe next time ?

 To make yourself prepared right now I can say I used Inventor for basic project of the cover, which was 3D printed afterwards.
 For the electronics project, I made from a real scratch, I made a use of KiCad first, then generating proper .gerber files.
-The instruction of this step you can find here.

 Meanwhile, I was typing the C programme for the robot using a set of STM32CubeMx, Workbench based on Eclipse plus a ST-Link Utility in order to programme the microcontroller put on the PCB.